-Your doctor will check your mouth for sores, which are the main symptoms of the condition.
-Additional tests are not usually needed.
-However, if other symptoms are also present (such as cough, fever, and muscle pain), he or she may want to do additional tests.
+Your doctor will check your mouth for sores, the main symptoms of the condition.
+Additional tests are not usually necessary.
+However, if other symptoms are also present (such as cough, fever, and muscle pain), they may want to do additional tests.

-In some cases, your health care provider may take a culture (swab) from the sore to check for bacteria (strep throat) or viruses.
+In some cases, your doctor may take a culture (swab) from the sore to check for bacteria (strep throat) or viruses.
 Your doctor may also perform a biopsy by removing a piece of skin to perform a biopsy if closer examination is needed or if other suspicious mouth sores are also present.

-GM sores usually disappear within two to three weeks, regardless of whether they are treated.
-For bacterial or viral-caused GM, your doctor may prescribe an antibiotic and may also clean the infected area to promote healing if bacteria or a virus is the cause of gingivostomatitis.
+Gingivostomatitis sores usually disappear within two to three weeks without treatment.
+For bacterial or viral-caused gingivostomatitis, your doctor may prescribe an antibiotic and may also clean the infected area to promote healing if bacteria or a virus is the cause of gingivostomatitis.

 There are a number of actions you can take to relieve discomfort.

 Over-the-counter pain relievers may also help.
-Though it may hurt to brush your teeth, you should still brush your teeth and gums if you have GM.
-If you don’t continue to practice good oral care, your symptoms could worsen and you will be more likely to develop GM again in the future.
+Continue to brush your teeth and gums, even if it hurts.
+If you don’t continue to practice good oral care, your symptoms could worsen and you’ll be more likely to develop gingivostomatitis again in the future.
 Gently brushing with a soft toothbrush will make brushing less painful.

 Herpes simplex virus type 1 (HSV-1)

 You should always wash your hands after touching a cold sore, as the virus can easily spread to the eyes.
 Along with pain and discomfort, HSK can cause permanent eye damage, even blindness.
 Symptoms of HSK include watery, red eyes and sensitivity to light.

-HSV-1 can also be transferred to the genitals through oral sex when mouth sores are present, although most cases of genital herpes are due to HSV-2.
+HSV-1 can also transfer to the genitals through oral sex when mouth sores are present, although most cases of genital herpes are due to HSV-2.
 Painful genital sores are the hallmark of HSV-2.
 It is highly contagious.